camhoot/lichie.lorenzattractor/README.md

 Based on three linear equations:

 dx = a * (y - x) * dt

 dy = (x * (b - z)) - y * dt

 dz = (x * y) - (z * c) * dt

+There is control over variables a, b and c and the speed of the attractor.
+Small changes to these values produces vastly different results.

+The patch only displays the dx and dy on the [scope~] object however, all three outputs are available as modulation sources.